What our clients are saying:

 How Do Wholesaler Business Loans Work?

 Each of the products listed above can suit a different type of expense or cash flow issue.
 For example, let’s say a hot new item has emerged, and you know your customers will be interested.
-If the majority of your working capital is compromised, you could secure the order with a Business Line of Credit.
+If most of your working capital is compromised, you could secure the order with a Business Line of Credit.
 This is the ideal option for moderately-sized, short-term expenses.
 Your interest rate is lower when you pay off the balance as quickly as possible.
 And as long as you continuously pay back what you owe, that money becomes available again.
 In other words, you won’t have to apply for funding every time you need to order extra inventory.

 This makes a Business Line of Credit similarly appropriate for bridging gaps in revenue since you know your customers will pay you shortly.
 Another suitable solution for long payment cycles is Accounts Receivable Factoring.
 You would sell the unpaid receivables for a discount price (at least 85%).
 Instead of waiting weeks or months for compensation, you’d get cash in just a few business days.
 It is now the responsibility of the factoring company to collect the payment from your customer.
 When the payment is collected, you get paid the remainder from the first sale, minus fees.